inner-product/essential-exercises/src/main/scala/lsystem/README.md

 val end = start + displacement
 ```

 To convert the turtle movement into graphics we need to construct a sequence of `doodle.core.PathElement`.
-There are methods on the `PathElement` companion object to construct path elements---`lineTo` is the one you'll want (unless you want to get fancy).
-It draws a straight line from the current location to the given point.
-Only moving forward will result in output.
+There are methods on the `PathElement` companion object to construct path elements---`lineTo` is the one you'll want (except for a call to `moveTo` right at the start, to set the initial position). `lineTo` draws a straight line from the current location to the given point.
+Only moving the turtle forward will result in output.
 Turning changes the turtle's internal state but doesn't result in visible output.

+To help you get started there is a small example in `Turtle.scala`.
+Run it and you should see a square appear on screen.

+## Mission 6: Finale

+Using the initial instruction that is just "move forward", iterate your L-system and draw the result.

+## Option Missions

+If you complete the missions above with time here are some additional missions you can undertake:

+- Make your code as generic as you can.
+For example, rewrite rules can be generic in the type of instructions they work on.

+- Right now the turtle is probably tied to the instructions we chose for our L-system.
+For greater reuse the turtle instruction set could be made independent of the L-system.
+The minimal turtle needs to move forward and turn.
+These instructions might be parameterized by the distance (for moving forward) and angle (for turns).
+Then we need a separate step---a compiler---to tranform our L-system instruction set into our turtle instruction set.

+- If your turtle has the ability to branch you can create more interesting pictures.
+Branching means saving the current state of the turtle, executing some instructions, and returning to the saved state.
+Add branching and then try the "Fractal plant" given on the [Wikipedia page][lsystem] for L-systems.

 [lsystem]: https://en.wikipedia.org/wiki/L-system